Quick Take

 - What's improved: Sleeker design (20% thinner), 3x faster processor, better screen, magnetic swappable frames

-Skylight just announced Calendar 2 at CES 2026, and it's getting a lot of attention.
-The company has 1.3 million families using their calendars, and this is their first major hardware refresh for the 15-inch model.
+Skylight announced Calendar 2 at CES 2026 and it's getting real attention.
+The company has 1.3 million families on its platform and this is the first major hardware refresh for the 15-inch model in years.
+The improvements are genuine - the question is whether they justify the price tag.

 What's Actually New in Calendar 2